MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/manage-third-party-apps-license.md

 # Set up Microsoft license management

-You can set up Microsoft license management for third party apps in Partner Center to allows independent software vendor (ISV) admins or users to manage SaaS licenses for third party apps purchased from Teams storefront.
-ISV admins or users to easily assign, unassign, use, and track SaaS licenses within Teams.
+Independent software vendors (ISVs) can configure Microsoft license management for third party SaaS apps in Partner Center as part of the offer publishing.
+This allows Teams admins or users to easily assign, unassign, use, and track SaaS licenses for their third party app subscriptions within Teams.

 To enable license management for a third party app in Teams, follow the steps: